At the turn of the twentieth century, Asbury Park competed only with Atlantic City for the title of New Jersey’s premier resort town.

 But over time Asbury Park declined, and by the 1980s the entertainment district had more or less disintegrated.
 The buildings were abandoned and left to decay.
 The famed carousel was bought in 1990 and moved to Family Kingdom Park in Myrtle Beach, S.C., where it now operates with fiberglass replicas of the original wooden horses.

 Though stripped of their original glory, the shore town’s structures are still standing as the town mounts a comeback.
 Along with the carousel house, much of the concrete-and-limestone casino building and the old heating plant, skeletal but grand reminders of the area’s former beauty, haunt the end of the boardwalk at 700 Ocean Avenue.
 Some the casino’s original polished terrazzo and plasterwork are still visible.
-The carousel house, which was recently renovated with new glass, iron gates, and a new roof and cupola, now occasionally serves as a host to local theater groups and will continue to be a part of Asbury Park’s revitalization project.

 - "Asbury Park's Glory Days: The Story of an American Resort" by Helen-Chantal Pike (Rutgers University Press, 2007).